kvn-31/twn_devops-bootcamp/notes/15_configuration_with_ansible.md

     IP ansible_ssh_private_key_file=~/.ssh/PRIVATEKEY ansible_user=root
     ```
   - test the connection with `ansible all -i hosts -m ping` (all = all servers, -i = inventory file, -m = module)
+- a hosts file can also be set as default in the ansible.cfg file
+  - `inventory = /etc/ansible/hosts` in the `[defaults]` section of ansible config
+  - normally each project has its own ansible config file

 ## Inventory
 - list of target servers